hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 **Exercise:**

-1. Create a dotplot and enrichplot from the ORA result generated earlier using the down regulated sites in cKO vs WT results.
+1. Create a dotplot and enrichplot from the ORA result generated earlier using the downregulated sites in cKO vs WT results.
 What overarching themes are observed from the enrichplot (if any)?

 ***